 Every league has stagnant periods before rookie drafts but things tend to pick up dramatically after the NFL Draft and draft capital is settled.
 Stay patient and capitalize on the rookie fever when picks go on the clock.
 Often times, you are able to move a current year’s draft picks for future picks which help you stockpile into the future without losing value.
 You should look to add a kicker like an additional 3rd or 4th round pick, or even a 2nd, depending on the pick you’re sending away.

 If the above options aren’t working out, then you smash the best players available during the rookie draft.
 Make a push to swap late 3rds and 4ths for picks next year.
-There’s usually a few teams that will want them.
+There are usually a few teams that will want them.
 Patience is key.
 Hopefully, the league allows you some time during camp to watch the dust settle so you can decide who to keep.
 Regardless, there’s probably a decent chance you will have a few players to drop.
 Scrutinize players at the end of your bench.
-When you will ever play them?
+When will you ever play them?

 Having a roster crunch is one of my favorite problems to have in dynasty.
 It means you’ve been building the right way so don’t change your approach and keep stacking value.
+By strategically managing your roster, leveraging trades, and making informed decisions, you can turn a potential problem into a powerful advantage for your dynasty team.